williamjess/CryptoBuff/README.md

 <img  alt="Visual Studio Code"  src="Bitcoin.png" style="padding-right:10px;" /> &nbsp;

+## RUN
+Clone folder and $npm start to compile the environment in a browser

 ### Resources Used in This Project

 - Fonts from https://fonts.google.com/ <br />